alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 1.1.0 - February, 2008
 * Fixed issue saving site relative form path into database instead of root path.
+* Fixed issue with form attributes written in the wrong position in the html code.
 !
 New 'dynamic' field type added for customized field value generation.
 !
 'Database labels' introduced to better maintain the data in the database, use 'label|dblabel' notation in field name.
 !
 New macros with 'database labels' available in the check page, email, confirmation email and confirmation text.